 Joy and carousing in the sacred town

-Lord Krishna’s playland – Vrindavan is highly revered by Hindus and frequented all through the year.
+Lord Krishna’s playland – Vrindavan, is highly revered by Hindus and frequented all through the year.
 Holi in Vrindavan is an occasion that receives a huge influx of Vaishnavas.
 The epicenter of the Holi celebrations in Vrindavan is Banke Bihari Temple.
-The merriment continues for a week that commences with flower splashes or Phoolon ki Holi, proceeds with Widows Holi, and concludes with a riot of colors, a day before Holi.
+The merriment continues for a week, commencing with flower splashes or Phoolon ki Holi, proceeds with Widows Holi, and concludes with a riot of colors a day before Holi.
 You will find people bathed in different colors in this Krishna-obsessed town.

-The Gopinath Temple is another prime attraction here that witnesses the unique color play by widows.
-Whopping amount of marigold flowers with clouds of gulal make the scene beautifully unreal, somewhat like a live picture!
-Krishna devotional songs add to the charm of Vrindavan Holi.
-Don’t miss out on this marvelous sight and do visit Vrindavan for such an amazing Holi bash!
+The Gopinath Temple is another prime attraction that witnesses the unique color play by widows.
+A whopping amount of marigold flowers with clouds of gulal make the scene beautifully unreal, somewhat like a live picture!
+Krishna’s devotional songs add to the charm of Vrindavan Holi.
+Don’t miss out on this marvelous sight, and do visit Vrindavan for such an amazing Holi bash!
 This will be your best trip to Vrindavan.

 3. Barsana, Uttar Pradesh